Undergraduate Research Program

 - Recognize funding from the EIGH on presentations and/or publications associated with the funded research

-- Notify the EIGH if any presentations and/or publications result from the undergraduate student’s work
+- Notify the EIGH if any presentations and/or publications resulting from the undergraduate student’s work

-For questions on the Undergraduate Research Support Program, including examples of past projects, please contact Program Director, Ashley Hudson.
+For questions on the Undergraduate Research Program, including examples of past projects, please contact the EIGH Assistant Director, Nydia Morales-Soto.